Kearyn Baccus and Samir Nurkovic join Kaizer Chiefs | Goal.com

 The 27-year-old player has joined the Premier Soccer League (PSL) giants from Slovakian club FKC Komarno.

-Nurkovic had a successful campaign in front of goal as he hit the back of the net 23 times in the second tier of Slovakian football, The 2.
-Liga.
+Nurkovic had a successful campaign in front of goal as he hit the back of the net 23 times in the second tier of Slovakian football.

 A club statement read: "Kaizer Chiefs welcome their new player, Samir Nurković, on a three-year contract."